paul-grassi/800-63-3/sp800-63-3/front.md

 identified risks to the required assurance level, agencies can select appropriate technology that, at a minimum, meets the technical requirements for the required level of assurance.
-In particular, the document states specific technical requirements for each of the levels of assurance in the following areas:
+In particular, the documents state specific technical requirements for each of the levels of assurance in the following areas:

-Strength:

 -   Authenticators (typically a cryptographic key or password) for authentication (covered in SP 800-63A)

-Confidence:
+-	Authenticator lifecycle and management mechanisms (covered in SP 800-63A)

 -   Identity proofing and registration of Applicants (covered in SP 800-63B)

--   Authenticator and credential management mechanisms (covered in SP 800-63B)
+-   Credential lifecycle and management mechanisms (covered in SP 800-63B)

 -   Protocols used to support the authentication mechanism between the Claimant and the Verifier (covered in Section TBD of this document)